saifalafeefi/COSC495-Assignment2-Parallax/README.md

-# Supersonic Acrobatic Rocket-Powered Battle-Cars (SARPBC for short)
+# Supersonic Acrobatic Rocket-Powered Battle-Balls (SARPBB for short)

 DO YOU HAVE WHAT IT TAKES TO PROTECT YOUR NET AGAINST ALL ODDS?